-The beauty of mistletoe is not so much about its appearance—even though it’s quite pretty—but about its symbolism.
-While we should probably avoid kissing random strangers for all the safety reasons, it’s a nice reminder that the reason for the season is caring and sharing joy.
-Best of all: Mistletoe can fit in just about any space, and costs very little (or is free if you have some growing nearby), and only ever means “Hey, have a merry Christmas season.”
+The beauty of mistletoe is about its appearance and its symbolism.
+While we should probably avoid kissing random strangers for all safety causes, it’s a nice reminder that the reason for the season is caring and sharing joy.
+Best of all, mistletoe can fit in just about any space, costs very little (or is free if you have some growing nearby), and only ever means, “Hey, have a merry Christmas season.”

 Whether you put up a tree indoors or not, there’s always room for another little lighted tree outside.
-A mini tree in a small planter will work for a stoop or small porch, or a narrow pencil tree for narrow-but-tall enclosed spaces.
+A mini tree in a planter will work in a small porch or a narrow pencil tree for narrow-but-tall enclosed spaces.
 And if you’ve got the room, why not go wild and put up a full-sized front porch tree?
 There are no rules for Christmas decor.

 Banners and Signs